 The Center values individual and family rights in communication and technology choices, and strives to optimize the quality of life for all it serves.
 The University of Colorado Health Hearing and Balance Center is recognized worldwide for its unique leadership and progressive innovations in the realm of hearing and deafness.

 The Center provides diagnostic and rehabilitation services for hearing impaired patients of all ages, including infants.
 Rehabilitation includes medical intervention when necessary, the selection, fitting, and verification of hearing aids, assistive listening devices, cochlear implants, and aural rehabilitation classes.

 We offer a variety of services to people of all ages with hearing loss.
 We perform every evaluation using state-of-the-art equipment and techniques including:

 - Comprehensive hearing evaluations for all ages

-- Complete hearing aid services for all ages
+- Complete hearing aid services

-- Cochlear implant services for all ages
+- Cochlear implant services

 - Custom hearing products and protection